SocialHub.AI

 1

-Unify big-ticket purchases, room and category signals, and renovation stage into one home profile.
+Unify big-ticket purchases, receipts and orders, room and category signals, and renovation stage into one governed home profile (One ID) across store, app, and showroom.

 2

-Let AI agents read where a member is in the furnishing journey and surface the next room, project, or category — not a reorder of a sofa nobody rebuys.
+Let AI agents read where a member is in the furnishing journey and run the recommendations engine to surface the next room, project, or category — not a reorder of a sofa nobody rebuys.

 3

-Shift the relationship from one-and-done furniture to a high-frequency basket of small home goods that keeps the loop running for years.
+Shift the relationship to a high-frequency basket of small home goods with Points & Tiers and a Member Portal that keep the loop running for years.

 Built for multi-category home retailers — from a single flagship to a national store-plus-DTC network, on top of your existing POS and e-commerce stack.